Downtown Cairo: Café Riche

-One of the most renowned downtown landmarks, on the 29th of Talaat Harb Street, is the Café Riche which opened in 1908.
-At various times a meeting place for intellectuals and revolutionaries, the cafe witnessed many historically significant events over the 20th century.
+One of the most renowned downtown landmarks, on the 29th of Talaat Harb Street, is the Café Riche, which opened in 1908.
+At various times a meeting place for intellectuals and revolutionaries, the café witnessed many historically significant events over the 20th century.
 It is said to be where King Farouk saw his second wife, Nariman Sadek; where the perpetrator of the 1919 failed assassination attempt on Egypt's last Christian Prime Minister, Youssef Wahba Pasha lay in wait for his target; and where several members of the resistance during the 1919 revolution met in the basement to organize their activities and print their flyers.
 Patrons included Egyptian Nobel Prize winner and nationalist novelist Naguib Mahfouz and the then-future president Gamal Abdel Nasser.